Policy Evaluation during a Pandemic: Application: Effects of Shelter-in-Place Orders on Covid-19 Cases and Travel

 That being said, we hesitate to interpret our results as providing strong evidence that SIPOs did not reduce Covid-19 cases.
 For one thing, the interpretation of our treatment effect parameters is somewhat subtle.
-Untreated potential outcomes here do not correspond to particular states not reacting at all to Covid-19 but to outcomes that would have occurred if the state had not implemented the policy (but other things about the state remained the same).
+Untreated potential outcomes here do not correspond to particular locations not reacting at all to Covid-19 but rather to outcomes that would have occurred if a state had not implemented the policy (but other things about the state remained the same).
 This can be seen to be clearly relevant from the summary statistics in \Cref{tab:ss} where all states (not just those who implemented the policy) were experiencing massive decreases in travel over the period that we consider.
 Importantly, this indicates that our results are not at all saying that staying at home did not have an effect on Covid-19 cases.
-Second, our standard errors, while not systematically larger than standard errors from DID, are large enough to be compatible with a wide variety of possible effects of SIPOs on Covid-19 cases.\footnote{To give an example, the lower end of a 95\% confidence interval for our estimated effect of the policy on Covid-19 cases is that it reduced cases by 215 per million individuals.
-If we divide this by the estimated number of Covid-19 cases that treated locations would have experienced in the same period if they had not implemented the policy (i.e., $\E[C_t(0)|D=1]$ in \Cref{eqn:attc} which is identified and can be recovered in our setup), we would estimate that SIPOs decreased Covid-19 cases by 31\%.
-In other words, our estimates do not necessarily rule out the possibility that SIPOs may have had quite large effects on Covid-19 cases.} Instead, we interpret the results from the application as indicating that these sorts of policies are likely to be very challenging to precisely evaluate --- our analysis involved data only from 46 (and sometimes fewer) states while trying to deal with a highly nonlinear outcome and a policy that was adopted at different times by states whose exposure to the pandemic also varied widely and was correlated with the timing of the policy being adopted.
+Second, the statistical power of all of the estimation procedures considered above is relatively low (this is true both for the unconfoundedness approach and the DID approaches) and leads to generally wide confidence intervals on estimated policy effects.
+And even though a number of our estimates are not statistically significant, many of them are large enough to be compatible with a wide variety of possible effects of SIPOs on Covid-19 cases.\footnote{To give an example, in our results for Missouri, which is a state for which we do not estimate a statistically significant policy effects on Covid-19 cases in post-treatment periods (see \Cref{fig:county-main-results}), the lower end of a 90\% confidence interval for our estimated effect of the policy on Covid-19 cases 21 days after the policy was implemented is that it reduced Covid-19 cases by about 0.13 per 1000 people.
+If we divide this by the estimated number of Covid-19 cases that treated locations would have experienced in the same period if they had not implemented the policy (i.e., $\E[C_t(0)|D=1]$ in \Cref{eqn:attc} which is identified and can be recovered in our setup), we would estimate that SIPOs decreased Covid-19 cases by 30\%.
+In other words, our estimates do not necessarily rule out the possibility that SIPOs may have had quite large effects on Covid-19 cases.} Instead, we interpret the results from the application as indicating that these sorts of policies are likely to be very challenging to precisely evaluate due to both data limitations as well as trying to deal with a highly nonlinear outcome and a policy that was adopted at different times by states whose exposure to the pandemic also varied widely and was correlated with the timing of the policy being adopted.

 \FloatBarrier